Atik203/animexin-player-controller-extension/README.md

    - Refresh the page
    - Check browser console for errors
-   - Ensure the script/extension is enabled
+   - Ensure the extension is enabled

 2. **Intro/outro skipping not working**